We have solicitors specialising in Fatal Accident Claims. These claims are often complex and can cause emotional suffering and financial hardship.

 Dependents of the deceased are entitled to claim and this can include husbands, wives and children the statutory sum recoverable is a fixed amount of £11,800.
 If the claim is on behalf of both parents of a child the amount is divided equally between them.
 Parents of a child over 18, children of a deceased parent, parents of a stillborn infant and other relatives are not entitled to recover damages for bereavement no matter how closely associated with the deceased.

-A person who is financially dependent upon (or dependent upon the services of) the deceased may be entitled to recover damages for the loss of that dependancy.
-A wider category of persons than the class of relatives who are entitled to claim for bereavement damages are entitled to recover damages for their loss of dependancy, including the costs they have incurred of any funeral expenses.
+A person who is financially dependent upon (or dependent upon the services of) the deceased may be entitled to recover damages for the loss of that dependency.
+A wider category of persons than the class of relatives who are entitled to claim for bereavement damages are entitled to recover damages for their loss of dependency, including the costs they have incurred of any funeral expenses.
 In all cases it is necessary to prove that there was a reasonable expectation of financial benefit from the deceased.

 - A husband or wife or former husband or wife of the deceased